-Before we can initiate clinical trials in the United States for our product candidates, we need to submit the results of preclinical testing to the FDA as part of an IND application, along with other information including information about product candidate chemistry, manufacturing, and controls and our proposed clinical trial protocol.
-We may rely in part on preclinical, clinical, and quality data generated by contract research organization (CROs) and other third parties for regulatory submissions for our product candidates.
-If these third parties do not make timely regulatory submissions for our product candidates, it will delay our plans for our clinical trials.
+Before we can initiate clinical trials in the United States for our product candidates, we must submit the results of preclinical testing to the FDA as part of an IND, along with other information including information about product candidate chemistry, manufacturing, and controls and our proposed clinical trial protocol.
+We may rely in part on preclinical, clinical, and quality data generated by contract research organization (CROs) and other third parties for obtaining the data for and preparing regulatory submissions for our product candidates.
+If these third parties do not make timely regulatory submissions for our product candidates, it will delay our clinical development.
 If those third parties do not make this data available to us, we will likely have to develop all necessary preclinical and clinical data on our own, which will lead to significant delays and increase development costs of the product candidate.
-In addition, the FDA may require us to conduct additional preclinical testing for any product candidate before it allows us to initiate clinical testing under any IND, which may lead to additional delays and increase the costs of our preclinical development.
+In addition, the FDA may require us to conduct additional preclinical testing for any product candidate before it allows us to initiate clinical testing under any IND for future clinical trials, which may lead to additional delays and increase the costs of our preclinical and clinical development.
 Delays in the commencement or completion of our planned clinical trials for NS2 or other product candidates could significantly affect our product development costs.
-We do not know whether our planned trials will begin on time or be completed on schedule, if at all.
+We do not know whether future trials will begin on time or be completed on schedule, if at all.
 The commencement and completion of clinical trials can be delayed for a number of reasons, including delays related to: